smnbck/GrowingFlowers/README.md

 It's still in development and doesn't offer a lot of functionality but it's pretty lightweight and easy to use.
 Currently lots of instructions are still missing.

-- After downloading the AddOn from GitHub you need to rename the folder name from GrowingFlowers-master to GrowingFlowers
+- After downloading the AddOn from GitHub you need to rename the folder from GrowingFlowers-master to GrowingFlowers
 - For toggling the window type in /growingflowerstoggle or /gftoggle